Yubico/webauthn-recovery-extension/README.md

                     described below.
 It is RECOMMENDED to set `allowCredentials` to contain only `pkc.id` in this authentication ceremony.

- 4. Continue with the remaining steps of the standard authentication ceremony.
+ 4. Continue with the remaining steps of the standard registration or authentication ceremony.

 ### Registering recovery credentials